NxtGen-Arena/SFDCDev401/Documentation/Visualforce/Introduction.md

 Visualforce is a markup language used by Salesforce developers for designing custom user interfaces in their CRM platform.
 It provides a set of tags, components, and controllers, allowing developers to create customized pages integrating with Salesforce's back-end database.
 Visualforce offers a wide range of design capabilities focusing on delivering a highly interactive UX.

+Visualforce is nothing but one of the framework of Force.com which is component-based user interface.
+A tag based language more similar to HTML is used by visualforce.
+Each tag corresponds to user interface component.
+It also has 100 built-in components with custom build component development support.

 ## How Visualforce is used in Salesforce

 Visualforce allows developers to create page layouts using HTML, CSS, and JavaScript, which can be rendered dynamically based on user input and other factors.
 This means that developers can develop custom pages with a high degree of flexibility, enabling them to tailor the user experience to the specific needs of their application.